PaulMcClernan/OpenXTalk-Apple-AVAudioRecorder/README.md

-# OpenXTalk Apple AVMidiPlayer
+# OpenXTalk-Apple-AVAudioRecorder
-Builder FFI Wrapper for Apple's (macOS and theoretically iOS too) AVMIDIPLayer.
+Builder FFI Wrapper for Apple's (macOS and theoretically iOS too) AVAudioRecorder API.

-Requires macOS 10.9 or higher (theoretically iOS 8 or higher too, but untested)
+Requires macOS 10.7 or higher (theoretically iOS 8 or higher too, but untested)